 Thanks to the first data collected by the laboratory, it was possible to create a model to monitor the performance of the treatment.
 The results also provided essential recommendations for improving the infrastructure and increasing the efficiency of the STS Centre.

 Monitoring the effectiveness of the treatment has a direct impact on field operations.
 It is indeed possible to redirect activities according to the diagnosis provided by the laboratory.
 This can even lead to the resizing of infrastructures and operational modules, depending on the resources available on site.

-In contexts where resources are limited – electricity is provided by generators, practitioners do not necessarily have scientific training – it was necessary to create an efficient and easy to use tool.
+In contexts where resources are limited – electricity is provided by generators, and practitioners do not necessarily have scientific training – it was necessary to create a tool efficient and easy to use.

 Currently, the transportability of the device remains complex.
 Some chemicals are difficult to transport by air.
 However, most of the equipment and analytical devices are easily exportable or available on the local market.
 Solidarités International plans to replicate this type of laboratory in the medium term, developing it in several emergency humanitarian intervention sites where sludge treatment plants are being set up.

 Towards an ecological recycling of sludge for agricultural purposes.